River Glen, Lincolnshire: History

-Both the Bourne Eau and the Glen were affected by flooding, causing failure of the banks, which was addressed in the Black Sluice act of 1765.
+Both the Bourne Eau and the Glen were affected by flooding, causing failure of the banks, which was addressed in the Black Sluice Act 1765 (5 Geo.
+3. c.
+86 Pr.).
 The history of navigation is intimately tied up with that of the Bourne Eau, since Bourne was the main centre of population above Spalding.
-The Bourne Eau act of 1781 appointed trustees, who were to scour and cleanse the river, and could charge tolls to fund the operation.
+The Bourne Eau Act 1781 (21 Geo.
+3. c.
+22) appointed trustees, who were to scour and cleanse the river, and could charge tolls to fund the operation.
 Corn and wool passed down the river, bound for Boston, while coal and groceries were the principal cargo in the opposite direction.
 In 1792, Thomas Hawkes wrote about trade in timber, which was carried from Bourne to Spalding, and there was a boat which carried passengers to the market at Spalding on Tuesdays, but he comments that the service was erratic, as there was often too little or too much water for the vessels to operate.
 The Black Sluice Commissioners installed flood doors between the Glen and the Bourne Eau at Tongue End, to prevent high water levels in the Glen passing up the river to Bourne.

 Breaching of the banks by floodwater was a continual problem, with six breaches of the north bank recorded between 1821 and 1882, and eight of the south bank in the same period.
 Measurement showed that the river level rose by 9 or 10 in for every 0.25 in of rain falling on the river's catchment area.
 The arrival of railways in the area resulted in a rapid decline of river traffic.
 A railway from Boston to Spalding opened in 1848, while the line from Spalding opened to Bourne in 1866 and on to Sleaford in 1872.
 Although occasional boats were still reaching Bourne in 1857, the self-acting doors at Tongue End were replaced by a sluice in the 1860s, which prevented passage from the Glen to the Bourne Eau, although the right of navigation was not officially revoked until 1962, as part of flood defence measures which included the replacement of the sluice by a pumping station in 1966.